KosToZyB/4gophers.ru/content/news/an-explanation-to-the-question-is-go-object-oriented.md

 +++
 date = "2017-08-13T20:00:28+03:00"
 draft = false
-title = "An explanation to the question "Is Go object oriented?"  "
+title = "An explanation to the question 'Is Go object oriented?'  "

 +++